Superior vena cava obstruction

 Superior vena cava (SVC) obstruction can occur from extrinsic compression, intrinsic stenosis, or thrombosis of the superior vena cava.
 Malignancies are the main cause and are considered an oncologic emergency.
 Superior vena cava syndrome (SVCS) refers to the clinical syndrome with symptoms that results from this obstruction.

 Clinical presentation depends on the speed, severity, and location of superior vena cava obstruction 5.
 Collateral drainage may develop with slow obstruction and patients may have no or only mild symptoms.

-With acute superior vena cava obstruction, symptoms include facial and neck swelling, facial flushing, bilateral upper extremity swelling, neurological signs, dyspnoea, headache, and cough.
+With acute superior vena cava obstruction, symptoms include facial and neck swelling, facial flushing, bilateral upper extremity swelling, neurological signs, dyspnea, headache, and cough.

 - central venous catheters